johnstennett24/c--Tutorial/C-Sharpand.NET/c-sharp-intro.md

 ## C# fun facts!

-C# runs on the .NET framework, for more information on that click [here](C-Sharpand.NET/.NET-intro.md)
+C# runs on the .NET framework, for more information on that check out, [what is .NET?](.NET-intro.md)